 two human hands painting acting books acting theory

 When we play a character we know we are the one who has to connect with them in order to tell their part in this story, However, sometimes we struggle to find a connection or to relate to them.
-That’s why we need to find specific techniques to form a personal connection with your character.
+That’s why we need to find specific acting techniques to form a personal connection with your character.

 While listing similarities and writing character backstories might help us understand our character, it doesn’t always help us relate to them.
 We need to find information that helps us connect with them on a deeper level than the intellectual.